andrewgreen76/flygreen/README.md

 TOPICS AND METHODS EXPLORED TO AN EXTENT OVER THE PAST FEW DAYS :
 __________________________________________________________________________

-Scripting :
+Compile time vs. runtime :
- . variables
+ . dynamically allocated structures	      -> the heap segment at runtime after the main entry . statically allocated data + function calls -> the stack segment at runtime after the main entry . uninitialized global variables 	      -> BSS segment at runtime before the main entry . initialized global variables 	      -> data segment at runtime before the main entry

-Types of binary file formats in Unix-like systems.
+Types of binary file formats in Unix-like systems :
- . .bin vs. .elf vs. .out , etc.
+ . .bin vs. ELF executable vs. .out , etc.

 Hexadecimal byte code writing :
  . understanding of the different types of binary files